DallasMorningNews/elections-results-homepage-embed/README.md

 - In the `scripts.js` file, change the `baseURL` variable to reflect the bucket the current election's results will live in on S3.
 - You should also populate the `aws.json` file with your aws credentials.

-#### Specifying races, and elections.
+#### Specifying races and elections.

 To use this properly, there are four variables you'll need to change in the `scripts.js` file.

 - `baseURL` = the directory in S3 where the election metadata and results are published
 - `displayedParties` = for primary elections, set an array with the corresponding parties in the same order as their races in `displayedRaces`.
 For non-primary elections, you can comment out this line or delete the contents of the array.